tbeauvais/static-signup/README.md

         IndexDocument: index.html
 ```

-2) Run Create Stack in CloudFormation using your current login.
+* Run Create Stack in CloudFormation using your current login.
+Use the pipeline.yml as the template.

-3) Delete Stack
+  * Verify the S3 bucket was created

+* Run Delete Stack in CloudFormation for the stack you just created

+## Step 5
+Here we will create a new IAM Role that we will use from now on when running cloudformation operations.

-4) Create service role used for running CloudFormation templates.
+* Create service role used for running CloudFormation templates.
-    Use Console to create service role
+  * Use Console to create service role
-    Give access to S3 (create, delete).
+  * Give access to S3 (create, delete).
 Attach AmazonS3FullAccess Policy
-    Review Edit Trust Relationship
+  * Review Edit Trust Relationship
 ```
 {
   "Version": "2012-10-17",